-- □ All members of the Sports Medicine staff must be and are trained to recognize the signs and symptoms of a concussion, to incorporate screening/evaluation tools, and can differentiate between a SRC and a focal traumatic brain injury (TBI). - □ The Sports Medicine staff members are educated on the guidelines for return to play, guidelines for immediate referral to the Emergency Department, guidelines for physician referral, and guidelines for disqualification as outlined in The SRC Management Information sheet (Appendix F).
+- □ All members of the Sports Medicine staff are trained in the diagnosis, treatment and initial management of acute concussions. - □ The Sports Medicine staff members are educated on the guidelines for return to play, guidelines for immediate referral to the Emergency Department, guidelines for physician referral, and guidelines for disqualification as outlined in The SRC

+Management Information sheet (Appendix F).

-- □ A member of the Sports Medicine staff is always on-site at home NCAA events and traditional season away events for contact/collision sports.
+- □ A member of the Sports Medicine staff is "present" for home NCAA events and traditional season away events for contact/collision sports.
 Sports that are classified as contact/collision sports at The College of the Holy Cross include: baseball; (M/W) basketball; (M/W) diving; field hockey; football; (M/W) ice hockey; (M/W) lacrosse; (M/W) pole vault; (M/W) soccer; softball; volleyball.
 Per the NCAA concussion safety checklist, "to be present means to be on site at the campus or arena of the competition."
-For nontraditional, away from home contests for contact sports, to which a member of the Holy Cross Sports Medicine Office does not travel with a team, a member of the Athletic Department (e.g., the designated Sport Administrator) must confirm, in advance of the contest and in writing (e.g., by email), that the host institution's will have a medical professional with training in the diagnosis, treatment, and management of concussions present at the contest, and that this medical professional will be available to Holy Cross team members if necessary. - □ Additionally, for traditional season contact/collision NCAA practices a member of the Sports Medicine staff will be on-site for medical coverage.
-For non-traditional contact/collision practices, a member of the sports medicine staff will be available at the following contact/collision practices: baseball; (M/W) basketball; (M/W) diving; field hockey; football; (M/W) ice hockey; (M/W) lacrosse; (M/W) pole vault; (M/W) soccer; softball; volleyball.
+For nontraditional, away from home contests for contact sports, to which a member of the Holy Cross Sports Medicine Office does not travel with a team, a member of the Athletic Department (e.g., the designated Sport Administrator) must confirm, in advance of the contest and in writing (e.g., by email), that the host institution's will have a medical professional with training in the diagnosis, treatment, and management of concussions present at the contest, and that this medical professional will be available to Holy Cross team members if necessary. - Additionally, a member of the sports medicine staff will be "available" at the following contact/collision practices: baseball; (M/W) basketball; (M/W) diving; field hockey; football; (M/W) ice hockey; (M/W) lacrosse; (M/W) pole vault; (M/W) soccer; softball; volleyball.
 The NCAA concussion safety task force defines available to mean, "...at a minimum, medical personnel can be contacted at any time during the practice via telephone, messaging, email... through which the incidence of concussion (actual or suspected) can be discussed and arrangements of the student-athlete's evaluation can be made." - □ Any NCAA student-athlete that exhibits signs, symptoms or behaviors consistent with concussion: - Must be removed from practice or competition for evaluation. - Must be evaluated by an athletic trainer or team physician (or physician designee) with concussion experience. - Must be removed from practice/play for that calendar day if concussion is confirmed or suspected. - May only return to play the same day if the athletic trainer, team physician or physician designee determines that concussion is no longer suspected.